 Re-reading is another popular technique that seems to have limited benefits.
 By reading something two or more times, the learner acquires a sense of familiarity with the material, and therefore feels like they understand it.
 However, this feeling can be an illusion – it might not translate into better memory or transfer.
 A more effective strategy would be for the learner to summarise key points and then test themselves, thereby making use of retrieval practice and prompting deep, meaningful processing (Agarwal et al., 2014).

 Memory plays a key role throughout learning, but can’t be reduced to the memorisation of isolated facts – our memories are interrelated and depend on deep and active processing.
 Cognitive scientists are now able to recommend educational techniques that can help with developing durable, well-structured memories that will last over the long term, and to discourage the use of more inefficient methods like re-reading and Engaging in repeated practice of concepts beyond the point where a learner has already understood the key idea.
-Evidence-based teaching that makes use of retrieval practice, the The benefit to learning of including gaps between study and revision sessions and An approach to learning where, rather than focusing on one piece of content at a time (known as blocking) then moving on to the next, students alternate between related concepts can help with memory, as well as with The processes of applying learning to new situations to new situations, helping pupils over the longer term.
+Evidence-based teaching that makes use of retrieval practice, the spacing effect and interleaving can help with memory, as well as with transfer to new situations, helping pupils over the longer term.

 A pack all about retrieval practice is available at: impact.chartered.college/article/retrieval-practice-cpd-pack.